Technology of Forged Steel Eddy Current Roll Surface Detection

 When conducting eddy current roll surface detection, residual stress in the material is an important influencing factor.
 Studies have shown that during the surface quenching process of forged steel rolls, the transformation of the electromagnetic field of the induction coil may result in localized grain size enlargement and increased surface hardness.
 These changes directly affect the strength and distribution of eddy current signals.

 For example, experimental data show that eddy current signals are mainly concentrated in the near-surface region of the roll, and as the roll diameter increases, the eddy current signal decreases rapidly.
 This indicates a high correlation between the distribution of eddy current signals and the residual stress in the material.
-Therefore, eddy current testing can not only identify surface defects but also be used to assess residual stress levels in the material, providing important references for optimizing roll production processes.
+Therefore, the eddy current testing machine can not only identify surface defects but also be used to assess residual stress levels in the material, providing important references for optimizing roll production processes.

 Applications in Actual Production of Eddy Current Roll Surface Detection